ilfeld/devart-template/project_summary.md

 # Project Title
-Discovering Geocoded Wikipedia Articles Based on their Popularity
+Serendipity: Discovering Geocoded Wikipedia Articles Based on their Popularity and a Given Address

 ## Author
 - Etan Ilfeld,